• Home

 • Share on Pinterest

-easy recipe for soft homemade tortillas
+easy recipe for soft homemade flour tortillas

-Making Homemade Tortillas From Scratch
+Making Homemade Flour Tortillas From Scratch

 I prefer to make all of our food from scratch that I can.
 I have been working on recipes we both enjoy that are much healthier than the the foods you will find in the store.
 This makes us much more self sufficient, not relying on certain grocery shelves to be our only source of supply.
 While I still have a long way to go in achieving maximum independence in all areas, I have managed to break away from all store bought bread products.
 This enables us to enjoy our won bread that is much healthier for us!